The book comprises a prologue and two parts.

 Dr. Beulah Van Der Westhuizen

 She is not only an excellent experienced physician, but also a talented health care organizer in the field of mental health in Egypt.
 Since 2015, she has been working on her doctoral dissertation, which she plans to complete this year.
-In 2020, as a WHO staff member, she was actively involved in organizing patient treatment and preventing the prevalence of covid – 19.
+Dr. Elzahraa is one of the professional team members that the Egyptian genral secretary of mental health Gathered to face mental health decision and managment issues during the Covid 19 th pandemic in collaboration with WHO.

 Dr. Elzahraa introduces various methods of psychotherapy into clinical practice.
-He is constantly engaged in the development and training of medical staff.
-She participates in scientific clinical research, is the author and co-author of various scientific articles, organizer and participant in international scientific conferences and round tables in the field of mental health.
+Constantly engaged in the development and training of medical personnel.
+She participates in scientific clinical research, is the author and co-author of various scientific articles, organizer and participant of international scientific conferences, round tables in the field of mental health.

 Dr. Elzahraa also, like Dr. Beulah, participated in the preparation of the testing program and in the examination of Artificial Consciousness itself.
 She is co-author of the article: “Dangerous Information Technology of the Future.
 What Impact can Artificial Consciousness have on the Consciousness and Subconscious of Individuals and Groups?
 The Experience of Psychological and Psychiatric Examination of Artificial Consciousness”.